ncatlab/nlab-content/pages/7/1/2/0/217/content.md

 The idea is, first of all, that much of traditional mathematics naturally takes place "[[internal logic|inside]]" such a topos of _constant_ sets, and second that this perspective generalizes beyond ETCS proper to toposes of _variable_ and _cohesive_ sets by varying the axioms: for instance omitting the [[well-pointed topos|well-pointedness]] and the [[axiom of choice]] but adding the [[Kock-Lawvere axiom]] gives a [[smooth topos]] inside which [[synthetic differential geometry]] takes place.

 That is, ETCS locates the category of sets by the well-pointedness axiom as the discrete zero point on a 'continuous' range of toposes eligible for foundations.
-In particular, whereas ZF mainly provides 'substance' for mathematics, ETCS lives as a special type of form within the continuum of mathematical form itself.
+In particular, whereas [[ZFC]] mainly provides 'substance' for mathematics, ETCS lives as a special type of form within the continuum of mathematical form itself.

 ## Definition